We began baking for a deliciously simple reason.

-As soon as we shared the first bites, we knew we had something special: delicious bread that just happened to be allergy friendly.
+As soon as we took our first bites, we knew we had found something incredible: delicious bread that just happened to be allergy friendly.
 A bread that could be enjoyed by gluten-intolerant and gluten-tolerant people alike.

 No gluten.
 No preservatives.
 No exceptions.

 All of our loaves and buns are baked from a mix of gluten-free flours for the flavours and textures you’d find in old-world gourmet baking.
 Because we only use a handful of wholesome ingredients, each one makes a big difference.
 From white beans to cinnamon, our products are packed with nutrition, taste and not much else.

 Our dedicated gluten-free bakery lets us bake enough bread for all without compromising the highest levels of safety and quality.
 Whether made fresh to order for our fans or delivered to exceptional stores across Canada, every batch is baked with love.